UCAS code: F800

 We will take you beyond the classroom so that you can apply your learning to real-life situations.

-Our hands-on approach to learning helps build your confidence and practical experience.
-It also gives you valuable field skills prized by employers.
+Our hands-on approach to learning helps build your confidence and gives you valuable field skills prized by employers.

 What do you do on a field trip?

 Oh, the places you will go!
 The real world is your most important classroom.
-So, we place a great deal of emphasis on delivering practical and field-based experiences.
+We place a great deal of emphasis on delivering practical and field-based experiences.

 But, what do you actually do on a geography field trip?
 The answer is...a lot!

-Our field courses and day excursions are hard work and fun.
+Our field courses and day excursions are challenging and fun.
 Often they will provide some of your most memorable moments.
-So you will have many opportunities to get your hands dirty!
+You will have many opportunities to get your hands dirty!

 For example, you could be: